CDLUC3/uc3-present/monthly_ops/demo.md

 - We are adopting a DevOps approach
 - Need to empower developers to perform operational functions
-  - without turning them into Systems Administrators
+  - without turning them into full time Systems Administrators

 ----